 |Examination via homework assignment:

-The homework assignment has to be submitted until Fr., August the 18th.
+The homework assignment has to be submitted until Wednesday, August the 1st.

-Please put a printed version of the assignment in my (Frank Hilken) or Martins post box in the MZH 6th floor and also send me a mail containing a zip archive with all files (document as well as sources for USE model and scripts).
+Please put a printed version of the assignment in my (Andreas Kästner) post box (Nr.
+33) in the MZH 6th floor and also send me a mail containing a zip archive with all files (document as well as sources for USE model and scripts).
 Make sure that the printed version is properly bound (e.g. with a folder).
 Important: mark for each section in the homework assignment the person(s) that were responsable for it.